-Valedictorian- A student whose GPA is a 4.0, or using the GPA/SAT Formula of (GPA162.5)+(SAT College Board conversion score9.7222) has a total score equal to or greater than 915.
-A Senior Scholar will be recognized individually during the graduation ceremony, and be noted in a special part of the graduation program.
+Valedictorian- A student whose GPA is a 4.0 or using the GPA/SAT Formula.
+The student must be a full time Tri County High School student for at least two years.
+A Senior Scholar will be recognized individually during the graduation ceremony and be noted in a special part of the graduation program.
 A Valedictorian will wear a black and gold cord.

-Salutatorian- A student whose GPA is a 3.99, or using the GPA/SAT Formula of (GPA162.5)+(SAT College Board conversion score9.7222) has a total score equal to or greater than 900.
-A Salutatorian will be recognized individually during the graduation ceremony, and be noted in a special part of the graduation program.
+Salutatorian- A student whose GPA is a 3.99 or using the GPA/SAT Formula.
+The student must be a full time Tri County High School student for at least two years.
+A Salutatorian will be recognized individually during the graduation ceremony and be noted in a special part of the graduation program.
 A Salutatorian will wear a white and gold cord.

-High Honors- A student who has a GPA that is 3.5-3.98, or using the GPA/SAT Formula of (GPA162.5)+(SAT College Board conversion score)9.7222) has a total score equal to or greater than 823.
-High Honors will be recognized individually during the graduation ceremony, and be noted in a special part of the graduation program.
-High Honors will wear a white gold cord.
+High Honors- A student who has a GPA that is 3.5-3.98 or using the GPA/SAT Formula.
+High Honors will be recognized individually during the graduation ceremony and be noted in a special part of the graduation program.
+High Honors will wear a white cord.

-Honors- A student who has a GPA that is 3.0-3.49, or using the GPA/SAT Formula of (GPA162.5)+(SAT College Board conversion score9.7222) has a total score equal to or greater than 773.
+Honors- A student who has a GPA that is 3.0-3.49 or using the GPA/SAT Formula.
 Students will be noted in the graduation program.
 Honors will wear a gold cord.